To make a gift online, visit our donation page. If you would like to send a check, please mail to our mailing address at:

 If you are 70½ or older, you can give a give a gift to the Center for Public Integrity as a means of fulfilling your required minimum distribution (RMD).
 Even if you do not itemize your taxes, the gift distribution will not be considered taxable income.
 You can donate up to $100,000 tax-free annually.

 You should consult with your financial advisor or tax planner to see if this is a useful giving tool for you.

 - Transfers must be made directly from a traditional IRA account by your IRA administrator to the Center for Public Integrity.

 - Gifts must be outright.
 Distributions to donor-advised funds (DAFs) or life-income arrangements such as charitable remainder trusts and charitable gift annuities do not qualify.

 - Gifts from 401k, 403b, SEP and other plans do not qualify.
-Ask your financial advisor if it would be right for you to create a traditional IRA account so you can benefit from the IRA Charitable Transfer.
+Ask your financial advisor if it is right for you to create a traditional IRA account so you can benefit from the IRA Charitable Transfer.

 - IRA Charitable Transfers are excluded gross income for federal income tax purposes on your IRS Form 1040.
 You receive no charitable deduction.